-again there will be a limited edition of the Resonator Neuronium!
+again there is a limited edition of the Resonator Neuronium!

 Because of many obsolete and hard-to-get parts the price has risen quite a lot, but this rare and experimental unit will exactly being built as it was made in 2004-05.

 We got a lot of inquiries recently and so we decided to make a little production run of 20 units again.
 The OS will also get reworked again, there was some room for optimization still.